jafaryor/algorithms-and-data-structures/src/readme.md

 Dynamic programming is typically applied to optimization problems.
 In such problems there can be many possible solutions.
 Each solution has a value, and we wish to find a solution with the optimal (minimum or maximum) value.
 We call such a solution an optimal solution to the problem, as opposed to the optimal solution, since there may be several solutions that achieve the optimal value.

+> Whenever you see a question that asks for the maximum or minimum of something, consider Dynamic Programming as a possibility.

 The development of a dynamic-programming algorithm can be broken into a sequence of four steps.
 1. Characterize the structure of an optimal solution.
 2. Recursively define the value of an optimal solution.